In Valamis, lessons are the main experience blocks for digital learning.

 Click New lesson.

-Fill in the basic details of the lesson.
-Later on, these details can be edited at any time without composing the lesson.
+Fill in the basic information of the lesson.
+Later on, this can be edited at any time without composing the lesson.

 - Lesson title